 C.S.Lewis also uses the lion, Aslan, as a symbol of Jesus, being a just, wise, but “not safe” leader, in his “Chronicles of Narnia” series.
 The description of Aslan singing Narnia into existence in “The Magician’s Nephew” is most interesting!

 This painting deserved incredible attention to detail and it took several weeks.
 Before it went to its owner it was professionally photographed and I have the permission to reproduce up to 70 prints.

 “The Lion of Judah” print – unframed, unmounted, 30.5×30.5cm (12×12″).

-This high quality fine art print is signed and numbered in pencil, with a generous border to allow for your own mounting and framing preferences.
+This high quality fine art print on German Hahnemulle Etching paper is signed and numbered in pencil, with a generous border to allow for your own mounting and framing preferences.
 Price includes postage to UK mainland.
 Postage to other countries will require a small extra charge.

 “The Lion of Judah” fine art print, mounted in white, signed and numbered, with title gilded in 23.75 karat gold